Hello everyone and welcome to our Home Education Resources page!

 Topic 3 – Minibeasts

-What animals share our world that we might not notice?
 What tiny creatures are hiding right under noses?
-We’ll look at some of the main types of minibeasts including molluscs and arachnids as well as insects, which we will focus on.
+We’ll look at some of the main types of minibeasts including molluscs and arachnids as well as insects.
 A fun bug hunt will get learners observing and presenting data like proper scientists and games and art will reinforce specific learning points.
-The video for this topic can be found on our Education Facebook page or here.
-The second part of the topic is a self contained puzzle based around minibeast ecology and niches, including forensic science learning, comprehension and geography skills.
-There has been a murder!
-The police have narrowed the suspects down to a final creepy crawly four, but they’re stumped!
+The videos for this topic can be found on our Education Facebook page or here.
+The second part of the topic is a self contained puzzle: there has been a murder!
 Can you be a detective and work out who killed the cockroach?